 3. You don’t know what your cash flow is

+If you’re still saying to yourself, “I still don’t see why I need to hire a bookkeeper”, there are two words to change your mind: cash flow.
 Cash flow is how much money you have moving in and out of your business at any given time.
 Knowing that number means you’ve got a good handle on the success and potential of your business.
 You’re aware of how much you’re spending and earning, and you’re keeping tabs on bills you need to pay as well as invoices you’ve sent out that need payment.

 With a professional bookkeeper keeping track of your finances, you should have access to your cash flow number at any time.
 That might not be the case if you’re doing your books yourself or if they’re not currently up to date.
 Not knowing where you stand financially might not be hurting you, but it’s not helping you grow your business.
 A professional bookkeeper will provide you with financial reports and data that are essential to strategically expanding your business.